 Alex Murdaugh

-Alex Murdaugh could get new murder trial
+Alex Murdaugh may get a new murder trial

 They also accused the clerk, Becky Hill, of using the case and the guilty verdict to promote herself and a book she wrote about the trial.
 She has denied any wrongdoing.
 MS Hill, who read the guilty verdict out loud at Murdaugh’s trial, separately faces 76 counts of misconduct accusing her of improperly seeking financial gain and will appear before the State Ethics Commission in December.